madhurpurohit/backend-url-shortener-project/README.md

 - **Social Logins:** Support for GitHub and Google OAuth.
 - **Custom URL:** User can create custom URL for their links.
 - **Link Management:** Users can view, edit, and delete their shortened links.
+- **Smart Link Sorting:** Links are automatically sorted to show the newest entries first, making management quick and intuitive.
 - **Profile Management:** Users can view and edit their profile information.
+- **Pagination:** Efficiently handles large number of links with a clean, paginated interface.
+- **Fully Responsive Design:** Seamless UX on all devices, tested down to 360px mobile width.

 ## Tech Stack